raiguard/loli.kak/README.md

 "src/main.rs|1.1,1.3|foo src/main.rs|5.3,5.6|bar"
 ```

-`kak-ll` will convert this into multiple proper `range-specs` options to implement the list behavior.
+`kak-loli` will convert this into multiple proper `range-specs` options to implement the list behavior.

 ## The buffer